Tatsuya-Nonogaki/Straypenguins-Tips-Inventory/Linux/SELinux/selinux-service-policy-troubleshooting.md

 allow mysvcd_t self:tcp_socket { create connect getopt };
 ```

-> Also verify that the preceding `require {}` clause declares all necessary `type`, `class`, `attribute`, etc. for the rules.
+Also verify that the preceding `require {}` clause declares all necessary `type`, `class`, `attribute`, etc. for the rules.
 If you omit something, policy compilation or installation will fail or the rule won't be effective.
-> These missing references are usually highlighted in AVC denial messages.
+These missing references are usually highlighted in AVC denial messages.

-> **Note:** If domain transition (changing from one SELinux domain/type to another, mainly used to activate an executable via `Systemd`/`SysVinit`) is not working as expected, check that you have declared the correct `role` in your policy and that your process is allowed to enter the target domain under that role.
+> 💡 **Tips:** If domain transition (changing from one SELinux domain/type to another, mainly used to activate an executable via `Systemd`/`SysVinit`) is not working as expected, check that you have declared the correct `role` in your policy and that your process is allowed to enter the target domain under that role.
 > In SELinux, both the `role` and `type` must be authorized for transitions to succeed.
 Missing or misconfigured role declarations are a common source of unexpected transition failures.

 ### 2. Rebuild and Reload Policy